GoogleChrome/web.dev/src/site/content/en/blog/quintoandar/index.md

 A hard requirement was to ensure pages remained crawlable by search engines.
 Next.js meets this requirement by supporting server-side rendering out-of-the-box, and removes the need for a custom setup.
 The documentation makes it much easier to share knowledge on how to do tasks such as [data fetching](https://nextjs.org/docs/basic-features/data-fetching) on the server and onboard new developers.
 Server-side rendering is also known to [improve performance](https://developers.google.com/web/updates/2019/02/rendering-on-the-web#server-rendering) metrics such as [First Contentful Paint](/fcp/) (FCP).

 The framework provides other performance-friendly features such as automatic [code splitting](/reduce-javascript-payloads-with-code-splitting/) and [prefetching](/link-prefetch/).
-Even though the existing structure already provided such features, the additional work required from developers stalled their adoption — for example, code splitting at page or component-level had to be done manually.
+Even though the existing structure already provided such features, the additional work required from developers stalled their adoption.
+For example, code splitting at page or component-level had to be done manually.

 ### Optimizing JavaScript resources